 Diamond is exponentially harder than the next hardest (corundum, sapphire and ruby).

 If you want to claw-set a gemstone for everyday use, we recommend that you do not choose a gemstone with a hardness of less than 8.0 on Mohs’ scale.

 If you choose a bezel or channel setting, you can usually go down to 7.0 providing the gemstone is otherwise quite robust.

-Contrary to what you might’ve been led to believe, a synthetic gem material is not an imitation.
+Contrary to what you might’ve been led to believe, lab-created (or synthetic) gem material is not an imitation.
 They’re the real deal, just not created in the same place as their natural counterparts.

 Imitations are things made to look like a real gemstone but are completely different in their chemical make-up.
 Think fake leather and fake fur.
 They look real, but they’re completely different.

-Synthetic gemstones, on the other hand, are laboratory grown gems that have the same physical, optical and chemical properties as their natural counterparts.
+Lab-created gemstones, on the other hand, are industrially grown gems that have the same physical, optical and chemical properties as their natural counterparts.

-So long as you’re made aware of what you’re buying, there’s nothing wrong with purchasing synthetic gemstones.
+So long as you’re made aware of what you’re buying, there’s nothing wrong with purchasing lab-created gemstones.

 To learn more about synthetic gems, visit our section on lab-created gemstones.